-The Compensation Committee and management of Helix believe that the Company's 2019 executive compensation:
+The Compensation Committee and management of Helix believe that the Company's 2020 executive compensation:

-- Appropriately reflects Helix's financial performance for the year as well as longer-term relative stock performance; - Demonstrates alignment of our NEOs' interests with those of our shareholders; - Includes an appropriate overall mix of short- and long-term incentives to enhance shareholder value; - Advances Helix's mission and business strategy; and - Helps attract, motivate and retain the key talent needed to ensure Helix's long-term success.
+- Appropriately reflects Helix's financial performance for the year as well as for longer-term value creation; - Demonstrates alignment of our NEOs' interests with those of our shareholders; - Includes an appropriate overall mix of short- and long-term incentives to enhance shareholder value; - Takes into consideration the efforts, performance and successes of our NEOs in an unprecedented market; - Advances Helix's mission and business strategy; and - Helps attract, motivate and retain the key talent needed to ensure Helix's long-term success.

-For these reasons, the Board recommends that shareholders vote to approve the 2019 compensation for Helix's NEOs.
+For these reasons, the Board recommends that shareholders vote to approve the 2020 compensation for Helix's NEOs.